grame-cncm/Folia-in-Faust/README.md

 - Making an IR of the original reverberation (SPAT reverb), convolve it, and using a feedback mechanism to change reverb duration
 - Trying to reproduce SPAT's perceptive parameters (envelopment, reverberance...) with the FDN reverb.

-In order to reproduce the original patch with more fidelity, it has been decided to stick to its sound design philosophy : adding a simple reverb bus as well as simple circular spatialization tools :
+In order to reproduce the original patch with more fidelity, it has been decided to stick to its sound design philosophy: adding a simple reverb bus as well as simple circular spatialization tools:
 * Reaverb (or any convolution reverb program) and an IR for a large hall : this reverberation is not to be considered as an actual effect, but more like a solution to gather acoustic and electronic sound.
 * `gmem_spat_auto.dsp` and `gmem_spat_auto_stereo.dsp` enables automatic spatialization.
 While it is not the same spatialization as the original program (using IRCAM's spat), it uses the exact same algorithm for sources movement description.